Or – $6.00 AIRPORT TAX

 By now you are probably expecting another Alaskan adventure story, which means it’s time to shake things up and leave the frozen north for a spell.
 How about we head for warmer climes?
 Namely, the Yucatan Peninsula in Mexico.
 I’d wanted to visit there for years.
 You see, back in my teens I had this burning desire to be an archeologist and specialize in Mayan civilizations.
 To travel widely, be in touch with history on a literal scale, it was a heavenly career choice for someone like me.

 Alas, the road not taken.
 I didn’t become a female Indiana Jones, but I never lost my fascination with Mayan ruins.
-Especially since their calendar ends in December 2012, which scarily, isn’t that far off.
+I read all the articles, stare at pictures and Google Earth, and ponder the possibilities of yet undiscovered ruins.
 But I’m straying…

 Okay, here’s the romance part of my tale.
 Marriage bells were ringing.
 So naturally, me and my adventure loving fiancé decide on a destination wedding and believed Cozumel the perfect place to tie the knot.
 It turned out lovely too, sunset vows under a gazebo on the beach, a mariachi band playing softly in the background, colorful Spanish decorations flowing in a fresh ocean breeze.
 It was magical and so very romantic.